JustSamAgain/rae-dux-guide-and-config/README.md

 USB-drive.
 Grab the correct .uf2 file and drop it into the filesystem of the controller.
 After this it should reboot and eject itself.
 Now they should already work via cable.<br>
-Pair your device with the boards via bluetooth to use them wirelessly.
+Pair your device with the boards via Bluetooth to use them wirelessly.

 <details>
   <summary>If you want a different layout, here are some</summary>